Serious violence

 Wandsworth Youth Bus

-Wandsworth has six Community Safety Officers (CSO) who deliver targeted interventions in areas subjected to crime and anti-social behaviour (ASB) and increase engagement with communities and victims of crime.
+Wandsworth has seven Community Safety Officers (CSOs), each assigned to specific wards across the borough.
+These officers deliver targeted interventions in areas affected by crime and anti-social behaviour (ASB), while actively engaging with local communities and victims.

 Domestic abuse provision